slatedb/slatedb/docs/0001-manifest.md

 1. List the `wal` directory to find the next SST ID.
 2. Write an empty SST with the new `writer_epoch` to the next SST ID using CAS or object versioning.

-At this point, there are three potential outcomes:
+At this point, there are four potential outcomes:

 1. The write is successful.
 2. The write was unsuccessful.
 Another writer wrote an SST with the same ID and a lower (older) `writer_epoch`.